Jumping on a Trampoline While Pregnant: The Truth and Lies

 The amniotic fluid in the uterus serves as a shock absorber although trampolining may be accompanied by excessive movement of the fetus and fall as there is a change in the center of gravity.

-These may lead to placental detachment in its severe form and death to the fetus.
+These may lead to placental detachment in its severe form and the death of the fetus.
 This scenario occurs very rarely.

 Should I jump on the trampoline while pregnant to induce labor?